Tominator2/lollybot/ lollybot/README.txt

 CHANGE LOG:
 -----------
 v0.1.1
-- Changed the name of the client JavaScript file to loolybot-control
+- Changed the name of the client JavaScript file to lollybot-control
 - Added a new clearQueue() command.

 v0.1.0